1. Extracurricular Activities

 (i) Emergency Communications

-• If a member of your club is injured during your on-campus activities, you should immediately call for an ambulance (Phone: 119).
+• If a member of your club is injured during your on-campus activities, you should immediately call for an ambulance (Call 119).

-• After you call an ambulance, report the incident to the Central Security Office to lead the ambulance to the scene of the on-campus accident.
+• After you call an ambulance, report the incident to the Central Security Office (Call 2810 using the telephone installed on the wall of each classroom.) to lead the ambulance to the scene of the on-campus accident.

 (ii) Safety Measures for Activities